-Some senior design projects for the ensuing fall semester have arisen from this experience.
+Senior design projects have arisen from this experience.
 Applications for this summer program are accepted early each spring semester.
 Upon completion of this program, two credits will be awarded in the fall semester.

 Eligibility and Requirements

-In order to be eligible to take part in the program, students must have junior standing and be majoring in biomedical engineering.
+In order to be eligible to take part in the program, students must have sophomore or junior standing and be majoring in biomedical engineering.
 Other requirements include: